SaraPettinari/SaraPettinari.github.io/_pages/research.md

 {% include base_path %}

-Sara Pettinari is a Postdoctoral Researcher at the Gran Sasso Science Institute (GSSI), where she works under the HALO (ethical-aware adjustabLe autonomous systems) project.
+I am a Postdoctoral Researcher at the Gran Sasso Science Institute (GSSI), where I work on the HALO project (ethical-aware adjustable autonomous systems).

-Previously, she was a Ph.D.
-Candidate in Computer Science and Mathematics at the University of Camerino, where she defended a thesis titled: "Process-driven development and analysis of Multi-Robot Systems".
+Before this, I was a Ph.D.
+Candidate in Computer Science and Mathematics at the University of Camerino, where I defended my thesis titled: "Process-driven development and analysis of Multi-Robot Systems."

-Her research interests are in Business Process Management and Process Mining with a focus on the development and analysis of IoT and Robotic systems.
+My research focuses on Business Process Management and Process Mining, with a particular interest in developing and analyzing IoT and Robotic systems.

 ### Interests
 `Robotic Systems` `IoT` `BPMN` `Process Mining` `Model-driven development` `Multi-perspective analysis`